Elvanos/fantasia-archive/README.md

 npm install
 ```

-** Prep for build
-Due to issues with this package being written in somewhat older version of nodeJS, the script will fizzle out upon building due to wrong version of `.d.ts` file in one of the included NPM packages.

-- The proper replacement file can be found in `_typeFix/index.d.ts`
-- The faulty file can be found in `node_modules\builder-util\node_modules\@types\fs-extra\index.d.ts`
-- To fix this issue, simply copy the contents of the proper replacement over the buggy faulty file (or just replace its contents)
-- Once this is done, the build should run as normal without any issues

 ## Optional: Start the app in development mode (hot-code reloading, error reporting, etc.)

 If you don't know what's going on, skip this step.